zefoy/ngx-dropzone-wrapper/README.md

 **DIRECTIVE USAGE**

-When using the directive you need to provide your own theming or import the default theme:
+When using only the directive you need to provide your own theming or import the default theme:

 ```css
 @import 'https://cdnjs.cloudflare.com/ajax/libs/dropzone/4.3.0/dropzone.min.css';